netmodules/NetModules.Cache/README.md

 This repository consists of two libraries:

-- **NetModules.Cache.MemoryCache**: A library that contains the memory caching module.
+- **NetModules.Cache.MemoryCache**: A library that contains a basic in-memory caching module.
 - **NetModules.Cache.Events**: A library that contains helper events for testing cached events, and requesting cached data on demand.

 It enables a simple in-memory caching solution for **NetModules** Events and can be configured to cache any event type that implements the `IEvent` interface, with the exception of an event that has assigned a strict handler using the `EventHandlerAttribute`.